Chengannur: Culture

 The cultural background of Chengannur originates from the era of Royal rule.
 Chengannur was a part of Vanjippuzha Principality which was under the rule of Travancore.

 Chengannur town is in the banks of holy river Pamba which influenced the culture of this town.
 There are many "Chundan Vallam" (Snake boats) participating in Aranmula Boat Race hails from Chengannur and nearby areas.
 Padayani is a traditional temple artform performed as part of the festival in the Vadasserikkavu Devi Temple.
 Chengannur has produced several great Kathakali artists, the most famous being Chenganoor Raman Pillai.
 Chengannur was also historically famous for the craftsmen who were brought by rulers of Travancore to build the Sabarimala temple.
 Idols of the deities of many temples in Kerala were crafted in Chengannur.

 Chengannur is a major Shaiva pilgrim destination in India.
 The Chengannur temple is one of the 108 temples believed to have been created by Parasurama.
-The Vishnu temples of Chengannur are believed to been established by the Pandavas of the Mahabharatha.
+The Vishnu temples of Chengannur are believed to have been established by the Pandavas of the Mahabharatha.
 These temples are major Vaishnava pilgrim destinations of South India.

 The Chengannur Suriyani Church, built by the Vanjipuzha Chiefs, is famous for its unique architecture.
 The Church is shared by both the Marthoma and Orthodox Christians.
 There is a 33.5 feet tall cross said to have been carved from a single stone is a minor attraction.
 The annual custom of Aval Nercha (offering of flattened rice) at this church is another tradition believed to have been initiated by a member nearly 400 years ago.
 This custom is still practiced by the local Nasrani community and is organised by members of the Mukkath Kudumba Yogam on Maundy Thursday.